 Depending on whether you go for a mobile design and experience company to custom-design your app or a do-it-yourself app maker, expect to plunk down some cash.
-It’s tough to generalize across a vast range of businesses and app requirements, but here are some hints.
+It’s tough to generalize across a vast range of businesses and app requirements, but there are some generalities.

-DIY services are inherently less expensive and can offer exciting, professional-looking results.
-Most services charge monthly fees, which can range from $20 and up, depending on your app, devices and marketplaces.
+- DIY services: DIY services are inherently less expensive and can offer exciting, professional-looking results.
+Most services charge monthly fees from $20 and up, depending on your app, devices and marketplaces.
 Charges can also include hosting fees and app store placement.
-Just make sure the company you choose is prepared to deal with regularly changing app store requirements from the likes of Google and Apple.
+Make sure the company you choose is prepared to deal with regularly changing app store requirements from the likes of Google and Apple.

-You can also economize and enhance your professional results with a hybrid approach.
+- Hybrid approach: You can also economize and enhance your professional results with a hybrid approach.
 Start with a DIY app maker, but use one whose company also offers in-house services.
 This way, you can devise the basic wireframe of your app first and then hand it off to the pros for advanced, specialized features.
-While that approach costs more than doing everything yourself, it’s cheaper than having an app firm design it from scratch.
+While a hybrid approach costs more than doing everything yourself, it’s cheaper than having an app firm design it from scratch.

-Building a dedicated smartphone app is sure to benefit your small business.
-Vast majorities of users already enjoy shopping with mobile apps and use them regularly because they make shopping easier – even easier than using a website.
-That means plenty of customers eagerly await your app, and it’s up to you to provide the services and user experiences they crave.
+Your own dedicated smartphone app is likely to benefit your small business.
+Many users already enjoy the ease of mobile shopping.
+The mobile arena’s popularity means plenty of customers will eagerly await your app – it’s up to you to provide the services and user experiences they crave.